evennia/evennia/docs/README.md

   Note any errors from files you have edited.
 - Point your web browser to `evennia/docs/build/html/index.html` to view the full docs.

+### Building with another gamedir

+If you for some reason want to use another location of your `gamedir/`, or want it named something else (maybe you already use the name 'gamedir' for your development ...), you can do so by setting the `EVGAMEDIR` environment variable to the absolute path of your alternative game dir.
+For example:

+    ```
+    EVGAMEDIR=/my/path/to/mygamedir make local
+    ```

 ## Building for release

 The full Evennia documentation also tracks old versions of documentation based